 Essays from contemplation, interest, and curiosity.
 I test things and hold fast to that which is good.
 This is my way of staying awake in a lulling world.

 Curious about how many subscribers The Busymind Project has or want to find similar newsletters?
 Reletter has got you covered.
-We collated all the information we could find from across the web in our database of over one million newsletters.
+We collated all the information we could find from across the web in our database of over three million newsletters.

 Check the email archives, get traffic estimates, engagement scores and more to discover the best advertising opportunities.